Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: Modularis evaluation

 \subsubsection{Performance comparison}

-We compare the distributed hash join code used in \cite{Barthels2015} consisting of one monolithic operator against our equivalent Modularis plan.
-To have a fair comparison, we extend the original codebase with a similar materialization operation to our \texttt{MaterializeRowVector} operator.
+We compare the distributed hash join code by Barthels et al.~\cite{Barthels2015}, which consists of a monolithic operator, against our equivalent Modularis plan.
+For a fair comparison, we extend the original code base with a similar materialization operation to our \texttt{MaterializeRowVector} operator.
 The workload consists of two relations with 2048 million tuples each.
-This is to be consistent with the workload used by \textcite{Barthels2015} in their scale-out experiment (shown in Figure 7(a) in \cite{Barthels2015}).
-Additionally, we use a 1-on-1 correspondence between the keys in the inner and outer relation, unless otherwise mentioned.
+Unless otherwise mentioned, we use a 1-to-1 correspondence between the keys in the inner and outer relation.
+This setup is consistent with the workload used in the original paper \cite{Barthels2015} in the scale-out experiment (shown in Figure 7(a) in \cite{Barthels2015}).

 We present our results in Figure~\ref{fig:original}.
-To understand how our system performs, we also run microbenchmarks of our sub-operators.
-These microbenchmarks show the model performance that Modularis can achieve.
-We compare the total runtime of these microbenchmarks (referred to as \emph{model}) against the entire Modularis query plan and the original codebase.
+To understand how our system performs, we also microbenchmark our sub-operators.
+These microbenchmarks show the model performance that Modularis' \mbox{components} can achieve.
+We compare the total runtime of these microbenchmarks (referred to as \emph{model}) against the entire Modularis query plan and the original code base.
 We present our results for two machine configurations in Figure~\ref{fig:micro}.
 We start our analysis by comparing the three execution times phase-by-phase.

-Starting with the \emph{local histogram phase}, we observe that compared to the original code both the model and the whole query plan have a small speedup.
+Starting with the \emph{local histogram phase}, we observe that, compared to the original code, both the model and the whole query plan have a small speedup.
 We attribute this speedup to the fact that, as we mention in Section~\ref{sec:complex-plans:partitioned-hash-join}, the local histogram calculation is isolated in a small pipeline because its input has to be consumed by multiple readers.
-This allows for compiler optimizations such as function inlining that remove our sub-operators abstractions.
-These optimizations are not possible in larger pipelines and function calls.
+This allows for compiler optimizations (e.g. automatic usage of SIMD instructions, function inlining) that remove our sub-operators abstractions.
+These optimizations are not possible in larger pipelines, because in larger pipelines the compiler cannot inline all the \texttt{next()} functions effectively.